Why It Works

-Reprinted with permission from The One-Bottle Cocktail: More Than 80 Recipes With Fresh Ingredients and a Single Spirit by Maggie Hoffman, copyright © 2018.
-Published by Ten Speed Press, an imprint of Penguin Random House.
+Reprinted from The One-Bottle Cocktail: More Than 80 Recipes With Fresh Ingredients and a Single Spirit with permission from Maggie Hoffman.

 Combine rum, apple cider, and lemon juice in a cocktail shaker.